LaGemYo/Eww-Pet/README.md

 If it's the first time logged in or not have any live pet, a pop-up will ask for a name to create a new Eww.<br/>

 The game screen consists on different sections that afford us to interact with our pet:<br/>
- * The pet's screen, where you can touch Eww to make him talk and pick up the poop he does.
+ * The pet's screen, where you can touch Eww to make him talk and pick up the poop he makes.
  * The upper part, where the level bars are located that tell us what our pet needs.<br/>
  * The left menu, where there's the 'return to user menu' button and the 'music' button, which if we click it, plays music, of course. ;)<br/>
  * At the bottom, there's the 'interaction menu', which we will use for feeding our Eww, showering it and play with it.<br/>